 Individuals must meet certain criteria to be eligible to file.
 For instance, veterans must have served on active duty at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987.
 However, many such claims have not been approved by the VA.
 According to a CBS News report in February 2022, the VA stated it had an average approval rating of 17% for Camp Lejeune claims.

-If passed, The bill could help veterans, family members and others exposed to Camp Lejeune drinking water get the justice and compensation they deserve.
-The bill would open a two-year window that would enable victims to file lawsuits.
+The bill opens a two-year window that would enable victims to file lawsuits.
 Previously, they were restricted by North Carolina’s statute of limitations of 10 years for civil claims.

-If this bill is signed into law, victims will have an opportunity to receive compensation to help pay for medical bills and other expenses.
+With this bill signed into law, victims will have an opportunity to receive compensation to help pay for medical bills and other expenses.

 Agency for Toxic Substances and Disease Registry (Updated 2019 September).
 Camp Lejeune, North Carolina.